TrueNASGuide

 The safe rule: pools created on CORE import cleanly into SCALE.
 Pools created on SCALE may not import into CORE depending on the feature flags enabled.
 If you anticipate moving in either direction, check the OpenZFS feature flags on your pool before you start writing data.

-- You are running older hardware that has been fully proven on FreeBSD and you do not want to retest under Linux.
+• You are running older hardware fully proven on FreeBSD and you have a concrete reason not to retest under Linux.

 When SCALE is the right call